garymichaelbass/azure-iot-location-pipeline/README.md

     9. Click "+ Add visualization."
     10. Select data source, choose "Azure Monitor."
     11. In the lower left, in the Resource/"Select a resource" block, click "Select a resource."
-    12. It the "search for a resource" box, enter "iot-".
+    12. It the "search for a resource" box, enter "iot-."
-    13. Click the checkbox for "iot-cosmos-account-gmb" then click "Apply."
+    13. Click the checkbox for "iot-cosmos-account-<your-suffix>" then click "Apply."
     14. In the Metric dropdown, click "Data Usage."
 In the Aggregation select "Total."
-Time grain "5 minutes."
+Set time grain "5 minutes."
     15. Click the upper right "Apply."
-In the upper right, click "Last 6 hours" and change it to "Last one hour".
+In the upper right, click "Last 6 hours" and change it to "Last one hour."
     16. In the upper right click "Save".
 Assign a Title and Description of "Sample CosmosDB Usage".
 Click the blue "Save."
     17. **Shazam!** You now have a sample Grafana dashboard.

     ![Sample Grafana Dashboard Diagram](https://github.com/garymichaelbass/azure-iot-location-pipeline/blob/main/screenshots/20250708_12_Grafana_Sample_CosmosDB_Data_Usage.jpg)

-  - **Step 9.
+  - **Step 12.
 Usage**

     Once the infrastructure is deployed and the simulator is running, the system will: